cloudevents/spec/http-protocol-binding.md

 ### 3.4.
 Multipart Content Mode

-In the _multipart_ content mode several events are sent into a single HTTP multipart request or response as described in [RFC2046, section 5.1][rfc2046-section-5.1].
+In the _multipart_ content mode several events are sent in a single HTTP multipart request or response as described in [RFC2046, section 5.1][rfc2046-section-5.1].
 The _multipart_  content mode maps one event per part.
-Because each part consists in an group of headers and a body, an event could be encoded following the same rules that applies to [Structured Content Mode](#32-structured-content-mode) and [Binary Content Mode](#31-binary-content-mode) within the part, respectively named _structured part_ and _binary part_.
+Because each part consists in a group of headers and a body, an event could be encoded following the same rules that applies to [Structured Content Mode](#32-structured-content-mode) and [Binary Content Mode](#31-binary-content-mode) within the part, respectively named _structured part_ and _binary part_.